Siberian nuthatch: Description

-Ecology and behavior
+Ecology and behaviour

 During fall and winter, the Siberian nuthatch migrates, forming mixed-species foraging flocks with the Eurasian nuthatch subspecies S. e. asiatica and S. e. baicalensis.

-Vocalizations
+Vocalisations

 The Siberian nuthatch's song is powerful.
 Some sonograms of calls and songs of the Siberian nuthatch were published in 1996, and the voice is described as "distinctly different" from that of the Eurasian nuthatch, but without further specification.

 Breeding

 Available data on the ecology of the species are very patchy.
-Observations in 1994 showed that pairs had already formed by May 15.
+Observations in 1994 showed that pairs had already formed by 15 May.
 Like other nuthatches, notably the Eurasian nuthatch, this species occasionally reuses the nest of a Great spotted woodpecker (Dendrocopos major) and plasters the entrance with mud in order to reduce its diameter.
-The young observed fledged between June 30 and July 4.
+The young observed fledged between 30 June and 4 July.